KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ### [2.
 Bazzite-Deck Edition](../Handheld_and_HTPC_edition/Steam_Gaming_Mode.md)

-Mimics SteamOS with "**Steam Gaming Mode**" and its features fully functional.
-This version of Bazzite boots directly into the Steam Gaming Mode session and are intended for handheld PCs and home theater setups.
-You can still run `-deck` images on your desktop if desired.
-Images also includes a Desktop Mode session based on the Desktop images.
-System and application updates are manually installed in Steam Gaming Mode and applied on a restart.
+"**Steam Gaming Mode**" is pre-installed and its features fully functional for supported hardware.
+This version of Bazzite boots directly into the Steam Gaming Mode session and is intended for handhelds and couch-gaming scenarios.
+It also includes a Desktop Mode session.
+System and application updates are manually upgraded in Steam Gaming Mode and applied on a restart.

-!!! important

-    Steam Gaming Mode **requires** a modern AMD graphics card or an Intel Arc graphics card.

-#### Desktop Environments & Specific Hardware Variants

-Both types of images also come with the choice of using [KDE Plasma](https://kde.org/plasma-desktop/) or [GNOME](https://www.gnome.org/) for the desktop environment and certain images are made with specific hardware support.

->There is more information about this topic on the [**Installation Guide**](../General/Installation_Guide/index.md) to help guide users on which image to choose before the installation.

 ### Bazzite Image Chart